SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 Then you can use that IP and your admin username and password to connect.
 See below for more.

-You can connect to grafana and see the metrics for the instances using the Metrics Dashboard endpoint from `azdata arc dc endpoint list` Use the Data Controller username and password.
+You can connect to grafana and see the metrics for the instances using the Metrics Dashboard endpoint from `az arcdata dc endpoint list` Use the Data Controller username and password.
 Click on Dashboards on the left and then manage and choose the dashboard to look at.
 There are dashboards for

 - Host Node Metrics
 - Pods and Containers Metrics